There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 There are no two healing journeys that look exactly alike. (therapeutic insight)

-Just like we are never exactly the same as anyone else.
+Just like we are never the same as anyone else.
 Everyone’s journey is unique and beautiful, including yours.

 HONOR THAT!
 I invite you to honor yourself and the beautiful progress you have made thus far.
 Repeat after me: I celebrate my unique and beautiful healing journey.